bluesky66-dev/Pabau2/README.md

 ## Bridge

-To view the GraphQA endpoint which will expose the legacy database run `yarn nx serve bridge-api`
+1. To view the GraphQA endpoint which will expose the legacy database run `yarn nx serve bridge-api`

-Our ORM of choice is prisma, the schema file is located at `apps/bridge-api/prisma/schema.prisma` and is following a strict naming convention
+2. We are following the official GraphQL specification, all future changes must conform to all normative requirements published at `http://spec.graphql.org/June2018`

-- Model names must adhere to the following regular expression: [A-Za-z][a-za-z0-9_]\*
+#Prisma
-- Model names must start with a letter and are typically spelled in PascalCase
+- Our ORM of choice is prisma, the schema file is located at `apps/bridge-api/prisma/schema.prisma`
-- Model names must use the singular form (for example, User instead of users or Users)
+- Any changes to schema.prisma must adhere to the official graphql convention outlined at the official graphql documentation

-U should never manually edit:
+- We strongly discourage following convention nomenclature marked as Pre-release/Working Draft

-- nexus.ts located at `apps/bridge-api/src/generated/nexus.ts`
+- Successful modifications of the `schema.prisma` must be followed by `yarn prisma:generate`

-  -it will be rebuilded after doing changes to schema.ts `apps/bridge-api/src/schema.ts` Successful modification of the schema.prisma file must be followed by `yarn prisma:generate`
+#Nexus

-Notes:
+- We are using Nexus to project fields from models defined in our Prisma schema into our GraphQL API

-- To map the singular name of a Model to a plural database table use @@map("table_name")
+- Nexus types are defined and stored at `apps/bridge-api/src/schema/types`

-` model marketing_source{ ...[multiple filed names] @@map("marketing_sources") }`
+- Nexus types should be exposed towards `schema.ts`  by exporting them via `apps/bridge-api/src/schema/types`

-- To map a database table name which doesn't follow the naming convention [A-Za-z][a-za-z0-9_]\* ` model third_party_access{ ...[multiple filed names] @@map("3rd_party_access") }`
+- `yarn nexus:generate` exposes & generates the newly created types

 ## Backend